 (a) There is hereby created within the Department of Health an advisory commission to be known as the Vietnam Herbicides Information Commission.
-This commission on Vietnam herbicides exposure is to obtain information relating to the health effects of exposure to herbicides containing dioxin and other causative agents for Vietnam veteran residents of the State of Pennsylvania who may have been exposed to these substances during their period of military service.
+This commission on Vietnam herbicides exposure is to obtain information relating to the health effects of exposure to herbicides containing dioxin and other causative agents for Vietnam veteran residents of the [State] Commonwealth of Pennsylvania who may have been exposed to these substances during their period of military service.

-(b) The commission shall consist of 15 members who shall serve for a term of two years.
+- (b) The commission shall consist of 15 members who shall serve for [a term of two years] an initial term ending June 30, 1985.
 The Governor shall appoint the Secretary of Health, the Adjutant General of the Department of Military Affairs, the Chairman of the State Veterans Commission, the President of the Pennsylvania War Veterans Council and nine other members of whom five shall be honorably discharged veterans of the Vietnam Conflict with at least one veteran selected from each of the five areas covered by the Governor's Veterans Outreach Centers; of the remaining members to be appointed by the Governor, one shall be an epidemiologist selected from the State public health and medical schools, one shall be a health environmentalist selected from the State public health and medical schools and one shall be a toxicologist selected from the State public health and medical schools and one shall be a specialist in public health selected from the State public health and medical schools.
 The Speaker of the House of Representatives shall appoint one member of the House to the commission.
-The President pro tempore of the Senate shall appoint one member of the Senate to the commission.
+The President pro tempore of the Senate shall appoint one member of the Senate to the commission. - (c) The commission shall be chaired by the Secretary of the Department of Health. - (d) Vacancies in the membership of the commission and its officers shall be filled for the unexpired term in the same manner as the original appointment or election. - (e) The commission shall meet at least four times each year at the call of the chairperson.
+The initial meeting of the commission shall be called by the Secretary of Health not later than July 1, 1982. - (f) The commission shall be established [for a period of two years] and continue in existence until June 30, 1985. - (g) The members of the commission shall receive no compensation for their services but shall be allowed their actual and necessary expenses incurred in the performance of their duties hereunder. - Section 4.
+Powers and duties of the commission.